 800+ CFS: River Rat will not be operating.

 600+ CFS: Outpost B will not be operating.

-River Rat uses the High Water sign after heavy rain fall.
+River Rat uses the HIGH sign after heavy rain fall.
 The Little River may be muddy due to run off.
 HIGH water conditions could (most likely) result in age restrictions.
 HIGH water can happen quickly.
 At this level the water is moving faster and generally above all rocks.
 Please call before you come to receive age restriction updates.
-Protective footwear is not required, but recommended.
+Protective footwear is not required, but highly recommended.

 River Rat uses the AVERAGE sign when the readings on the Little River fall within the average range.
-The Little River at this level is Not too high, and Not too low.
-As mentioned in previous water level descriptions, this is still a rocky river.
-If you are looking for a water park type– lazy river float, this is not exactly what you’ll get.
+The Little River at this level is not too high and not too low.
+As mentioned in previous water level descriptions, this is still a natural, rocky river.
+If you are looking for a water park-type lazy river float, this is not exactly what you’ll get.
 One still needs to use your arms to paddle to control your tube and direction to avoid slower or rocky spots, but at this level, you can expect to float with minimal effort.
-Protective footwear is not required but recommended.
+Protective footwear is not required but highly recommended.

 Every person is different and we cannot guarantee how much one person will walk or get stuck, versus someone else.
 A person needs to be in good physical condition, with no recent or pending surgeries.
 If normally getting up and out of a chair is a problem, tubing at this LOW time is NOT recommended.
 If someone in your group is over weight, this will result in getting stuck more often and River Rat recommends going when the water is higher.
 Protective footwear is HIGHLY RECOMMENDED during these Low Water days.